Buying a foreclosure or REO property in

 What's an REO?

-REO means Real Estate Owned.
-These are properties that have completed the foreclosure process which the bank or mortage company currently possesses.
-This is different than a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be willing to pay with cash in hand.
-And on top of all that, you'll receive the property completely as is.
-That possibly could comprise existing liens and even current occupants that may require eviction.
+REO's or Real Estate Owned are properties that have been foreclosed upon which the bank or mortage company now owns.
+This is not the same as real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+The buyer must also be able to pay with cash in hand.
+And on top of all that, you'll receive the property totally as is.
+That possibly will consist of prevailing liens and even current residents that may require eviction.

-A REO, on the contrary, is a much cleaner and attractive proposition.
+A REO, on the other hand, is a much cleaner and attractive transaction.
 The REO property did not find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will attend to the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from normal disclosure requirements.
-For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects they are aware of.
+Now the lender owns it.
+The bank will handle the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from standard disclosure requirements.
+In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects of which they are informed.

 Is an REO in Rancho Palos Verdes a bargain?

-It's commonly presume that any REO must be a good buy and an opportunity for easy money.
-This isn't necessarily true.
-You have to be prudent about buying a REO if your intent is make a profit.
-While it's true that the bank is often anxious to sell it soon, they are also strongly interested to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+It is occasionally believed that any REO must be a good deal and an possibility for easy money.
+This isn't always true.
+You have to be prudent about buying a REO if your intent is profit from the sell.
+While it's true that the bank is usually anxious to sell it soon, they are also strongly interested to get as much as they can for it.
+When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
+However there are also many REO's that are not good buys and may lose money.

-Most lenders have a REO department that you'll work with while buying a REO property from them.
+Most banks have a REO department that you'll work with while buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for receiving offers.
-Since banks typically sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for receiving offers.
+Since banks almost always sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and terminate the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've submitted your offer, you can expect the bank to counter offer.
 At this point it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be contending with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+Be aware, you'll be working with a process that generally involves several people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.